Public toilet: Europe

 Public toilets were part of the sanitation system of ancient Rome.
 These latrines housed long benches with holes accommodating multiple simultaneous users, with no division between individuals or groups.
 Using the facilities was considered a social activity.

 By the Middle Ages public toilets became uncommon, with only few attested in Frankfurt in 1348, in London in 1383, and in Basel in 1455.
 A public toilet was built in Ottoman Sarajevo in 1530 just outside a mosque's exterior courtyard wall which is still operating today.

+In 1421 Dick Whittington introduced London's first sex-segregated public toilets, Whittington's Longhouse, with 64 seats for men, and 64 for women.

 Sociologist Dara Blumenthal notes changing bodily habits, attitudes, and practices regarding hygiene starting in the 16th century, which eventually led to a resurgence of public toilets.
 While it had been perfectly acceptable to relieve oneself anywhere, civility increasingly required the removal of waste product from contact with others.

 New instruction manuals, schoolbooks, and court regulations dictated what was appropriate.
 For instance, in Galateo: or, A Treatise on Politeness and Delicacy of Manners, Giovanni della Casa states “It does not befit a modest, honourable man to prepare to relieve nature in the presence of other people, nor do up his clothes afterward in their presence.
 Similarly, he will not wash his hands on returning to decent society from private places, as the reason for his washing will arouse disagreeable thoughts in people.”
 Historian Lawrence Stone contends that the development of these new behaviours had nothing to do with problems of hygiene and bacterial infection, but rather with conforming to increasingly artificial standards of gentlemanly behaviour.

 These standards were internalized at an early age.
 Over time, much that had to be explained earlier was no longer mentioned, due to successful social conditioning.
 This resulted in substantial reduction of explicit text on these topics in subsequent editions of etiquette literature; for example, the same passage in Les règles de la bienséance et de la civilité Chrétienne by Jean-Baptiste de la Salle is reduced from 208 words in the 1729 edition, to 74 words in the 1774 edition.

 The first modern flush toilet had been invented in 1596, but it did not gain popularity until the Victorian era.
 When hygiene became a heightened concern, rapid advancements in toilet technology ensued.
 In the 19th century, large cities in Europe started installing modern flushing public toilets.

 George Jennings, the sanitary engineer, introduced public toilets, which he called "monkey closets", to the Crystal Palace for The Great Exhibition of 1851.
 Public toilets were also known as "retiring rooms."
 They included separate amenities for men and women, and were the first flush toilet facilities to introduce sex-separation to the activity.
-The next year, London's first public toilet facility was opened.
+The next year, London's first pay public toilet facility was opened.